 Step 2 - Grind the coffee

-The ground coffee grinds should be halfway between the espresso and the drip, similar to a spice or seasoning rub.
+If you are accustomed to the coarse grind typically used for a French Press, I would recommend a more medium fine coffee ground - halfway between the espresso and the drip, similar to a spice or seasoning rub.

 Step 3 - Add a Filter